ShimpeiSaito/whitespace-interpreter/README.md

 # whitespace-interpreter
 This is an interpreter for WhiteSpace.

-Sample programs are available in the `sample` directory.
-Please try to play with it.
+Sample programs are available in the `samples` directory.
+Please try to play with it!

 These programs are obtained from https://web.archive.org/web/20150507121743/http://compsoc.dur.ac.uk/whitespace/examples.php .

 ## Usage